arjit-32/csprimer/src/content/articles/dl-combinational-circuits.md

 ### 5. Decoder

 Translates n input bits into one of 2ⁿ output lines.
+They convert binary input into a one-hot output—only one output line is active at a time.

 - **2-to-4 decoder**: Inputs: 2 bits → Outputs: 4 lines, with only one active at a time